ssandrews/Smoldyn/docs/user-guide/getting-started.md

 names afterwards, or you can refer to multiple species at a time using either wildcard symbols or by defining species groups.

-Each molecule is allowed to exist in any of five states: (1) not bound to any surface (called solution state), (2) bound to the front of a surface, (3) bound to the back of a surface, (4) bound across a surface in the `up` direction, or (5) bound across a surface in the `down` direction.
+Each molecule is allowed to exist in any of five states:

+1. not bound to any surface (called solution state),
+2. bound to the front of a surface,
+3. bound to the back of a surface,
+4. bound across a surface in the `up` direction, or
+5. bound across a surface in the `down` direction.

 While the surface-bound states are intended to represent specific molecule attachments to membranes, they can also be used for other purposes; for example, you can specify that a trans-membrane protein is normally in its `up` state, but that it’s in its `down` state when it is in a lipid raft.

 Molecules that are not bound to surfaces are added with the mol statement.
 This is a reasonably versatile statement in that, on each axis, it allows molecules to be placed randomly within the simulation volume, randomly within some smaller region, or at a specific location.
-The surface\_mol statement is used to add molecules that are bound to surfaces, although it cannot be entered in the configuration file until the appropriate surface has been set up.
-Similarly, compart\_mol is used to add molecules to compartments, which are regions between surfaces, but it also cannot be entered until more things have been set up.
-The statements about molecules mentioned thus far, with the exception of the last two, are shown in either S1\_intro/bounce3.txt or S4\_molecules/molecule.txt.
+The surface_mol statement is used to add molecules that are bound to surfaces, although it cannot be entered in the configuration file until the appropriate surface has been set up.
+Similarly, compart_mol is used to add molecules to compartments, which are regions between surfaces, but it also cannot be entered until more things have been set up.
+The statements about molecules mentioned thus far, with the exception of the last two, are shown in either `S1_intro/bounce3.txt` or `S4_molecules/molecule.txt`.

-**Diffusion**
+### Diffusion

 Molecules in Smoldyn diffuse according to the diffusion coefficient that is entered for the appropriate species and state.
 These coefficients are